 Here, word figuratively represents a message that is made up of words.
 If word would be misunderstood in your language, you could use an equivalent expression or plain language.
 Alternate translation: "the announcement" (See: Metonymy)

 - hope

 - heavens

-- of truth
+- · of truth

 - gospel

-- you are confidently waiting for
+- · you are confidently waiting for

 - heaven

 - true

 - which is...good news about the Messiah

-5 because of the hope that is being reserved for you in the heavens, which you heard before in the word of truth, the gospel, which being present among you (ULT) Just as you heard and believed this good news {in Colossae (UST)
+which being present among you (ULT) Just as you heard and believed this good news {in Colossae (UST)